 25. San Diego Zoo

-It was founded on December 1, 1916, by Harry M. Wegeforth.
-The zoo began to grow rapidly and by 1919, it had moved to its current location in Balboa Park and had become the world’s largest private zoo.
+The zoo began to increase, and by 1919, it had moved to its current location in Balboa Park and had become the world’s largest private zoo.

 26. TCL Chinese Theatre

-See Related: Best Things to do in San Diego, CA
+See Related: Things to Do in San Diego, CA

 28. Griffith Observatory